 Remove 5 frames of brood (some open and some capped) but no bees.
 Brush the bees off the frames of brood.
 Put them in a nuc box or extra hive body.
 Place a queen excluder on the top of the mother hive.
 Now put the box with the frames of brood (bee-less) on top of the excluder.
 (If you are using a nuc box – of course you will need a scrap piece of plywood etc to close up the hive.)

 Over the next few hours, young nurse bees will move up through the excluder to cover the brood.
 Hopefully, the queen will stay below.
 You can now remove the new split and place it in its on location.
 Over the next day or so some of those nurse bees will become foragers and you can add a newly mated queen.
 These nurse bees were not foragers previously and they are less likely to return to the original hive.

-Finishing the Process of Splitting A Hive
+Finishing the Process of Hive Splits

 Reduce the Entrance For a While

 Be sure to reduce the entrances of both beehive splits.
 You may choose to feed them as well.
 They have a lot of work to do before winter.
 The bee colony population must build up again.
 Comb must be drawn out on new frames and that takes a lot of energy and food.

 Small colonies are often victims of robbing bees.
 Smaller entrances until the population grows will help combat this problem.